What's the purpose of this trial?

 - Subject has taken a strong inhibitor or inducer of CYP3A4/5 including grapefruit, St. John's Wort or related products within 2 weeks prior to dosing and during the course of study.

 - Has current or prior use of immunosuppressive medication within 14 days prior initiating IP.
-The following are exceptions to this criterion:

 - Subject is unable or unwilling to undergo protocol required thromboembolism prophylaxis.